ivokovachki/minesweeper-electron/README.md

 ## Getting Started

+Release v1.0.0 - You can now just try it using the .exe file

 ### Prerequisites

 Before you start, you need to have **Node.js** installed on your system.
 You can download it from [here](https://nodejs.org/).